About CPA Exam

 - The National Association of State Boards of Accountancy (NASBA) is an association of territorial boards of accountancy.
 It is responsible for uniformity across US to promote interstate practice of CPAs.

 - Territorial boards of accountancy are responsible for the practices of CPAs in the related territory.
-Each jurisdiction has its own requirements for eligibility, education, employment, experience etc. for CPAs working in that jurisdiction.
+Each jurisdiction has its own requirements for eligibility, education, employment, experience etc. for Public Accountants working in that jurisdiction.
 The board of accountancy of a jurisdiction is responsible for granting the CPA licensure to candidates.

 The exam contains four sections.
 These sections have smaller units called testlets and simulations.
 Testlets contain 24-30 multiple-choice questions (MCQs) each and simulations contain condensed case studies.
 The duration of the examination is 14 hours.

 - Auditing and Attestation (AUD): It contains 3 testlets and 2 simulations to be completed in 4.5 hours.
 This section tests the knowledge of auditing standards and procedures.

 - Business Environment and Concepts (BEC): It contains 3 testlets to be completed in 2.5 hours.
 This section tests the knowledge of general business environment and business concepts.